 Commuting on an electric bicycle through hilly areas

-When you ride through hilly landscapes, you might consider that at least this time the regenerative brake will come suitable for your favorite e-bike commutes.
+When you ride through hilly landscapes, you might consider that at least this time, the regenerative brake will be suitable for your favorite e-bike commutes.

 This time we will measure the potential energy.
 It is calculated by the “gravity * height * mass” formula.

 Let’s put this into math again.

 But first, let’s clarify how much energy boost of the batter you would want after a downhill and uphill riding.
 Let’s assume most of us will be happy with a 20% increase in battery energy level.
 So, in a 36V battery with 2Ah power, you will need to generate at least 2,59,200 joules.